rgoldschmid/web24-exercise-3/README.md

 Here's a first overview of the three tasks, details follow below:

-1. Using HTML landmark elements we restructure our `body` to like this:
+1. Using HTML landmark elements we restructure our `body` to this:

     ![Basic structure of the page](images/structure.svg "Basic structure of the page")